K-12 Standard Response Protocol Toolkit

 (Click above image to download Lockdown Drill Poster.)

-Students and staff who are outside of classrooms when a lockdown is announced, should to get into the first classroom with a teacher or a room that can be secured.
+Students and staff who are outside of classrooms when a lockdown is announced, should get into the first classroom with a teacher or a room that can be secured.
 In the event a student or staff cannot get into a room before doors are locked they should be instructed about other options.
 In this situation, students and staff should be trained to hide or even evacuate themselves away from the building or area.
 Students and staff should receive training on where to go, if they evacuate, so they can be safe and accounted for.